marijnh/Eloquent-JavaScript/04_data.md

 Many languages will stop you, or at least warn you, when you are defining a binding with a name that is already taken.
-JavaScript does this for bindings you declared with `let` or `const` but—perversely—not for standard bindings, nor for bindings declared with `var` or `function`.
+JavaScript does this for bindings you declared with `let` or `const` but—perversely—not for standard bindings nor for bindings declared with `var` or `function`.

 {{index "Math.cos function", "Math.sin function", "Math.tan function", "Math.acos function", "Math.asin function", "Math.atan function", "Math.PI constant", cosine, sine, tangent, "PI constant", pi}}